 Sometimes, we have to address key marketing fundamentals.
 These might include: market positioning, what the focus customer segments are, and which products you are offering them.
 (Read my series of blogs, “Five Conversations that unlock your growth” to start addressing these yourself).

 Then we might have to sort out basic marketing musts such as: developing a brand that reflects how they want to be known; creating a website or other marketing material that appeals to the customers they want to work with.

-Some companies are at the point where they have all of that in place and they can move straight to a Touchpoint Leaks Assessment (only available through Watertight Marketing Accredited Consultants, like myself).
-This shows organisations where they are currently leaking profit by not having the right marketing in place at the right time.
-So, we fix this and stop the leaks.
+Some companies are at the point where they have all of that in place and they can move straight to Marketing Audit of their Tactical Marketing.
+This shows organisations where they do not have the right marketing in place to help people progress through the Customers’ Buying Journey and become clients.

-Only when you have your marketing fundamentals addressed and are fixing your profit leaks, then we create marketing plans for growth.
-To do so before hand is like building a house on sand; it’ll all come tumbling down eventually.
+Only when you have your marketing fundamentals addressed and have the right marketing is place at every step of the journey to becoming a customer, then, and only then we can create marketing plans for growth.
+To do so before is like building a house on sand; it’ll all come tumbling down eventually.

 3. When the person leading the growth is not ready